FOREX-Dollar gains on resilient U.S. economy, flight to safety

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Reporting by Ankur Banerjee and Tom Westbrook in Singapore, and Alun John in London Editing by Mark Heinrich, Kirsten Donovan and Deepa Babington and Sharon Singleton)
+(Reporting by Ankur Banerjee and Tom Westbrook in Singapore, and Alun John in London Editing by Mark Heinrich, Kirsten Donovan, Deepa Babington, Sharon Singleton and Richard Chang)

 ((ankur.banerjee@thomsonreuters.com;; Mobile - +65 8121 3925; Twitter: @AnkurBanerjee17;))